Bacon Popover – How to Make Them Pop Over

 - First, grease the muffin tin with butter or oil and set to the side

-- Crack 3 eggs into a bowl with 1/2 Teaspoon of sea salt and mix well.
-Add milk to a large bowl and add in the eggs and combine well.
+- Crack 3 eggs into a bowl with 1/2 teaspoon of sea salt and mix well.
+Next, add the milk and melted butter into the same bowl, combine well.

-- Measure out 1 1/2 of flour and add into the mix slowly making sure to not get any lumps and combine the ingredients well.
-Add honey and bacon.
+- Measure out (1 - 1/2) cups of flour and add into the mix slowly making sure to not get any lumps and combine the ingredients well.
+Add honey and chopped cooked bacon.

-- Key is to fill the tray 2/3rds the way up the sides leaving 1/3 of room for the popovers to pop over the top of the muffin tin.
+- Key is to fill the tray 2/3rd the way up the sides, leaving 1/3 of room for the popovers to pop over the top of the muffin tin.

 Peanut Butter Macadamia Nut Cookies